A type III$_1$ factor with the smallest outer automorphism group: Preliminaries

-Note that every action is trivially induced from itself.
-If the action $G \curvearrowright (X, \mu)$ admits a fundamental domain $E$ then it is induced from $\{e\} \curvearrowright E$.
-We shall use the following result proved by Schmidt and Walters in \cite{MR0675419} heavily in the later sections, so we state it here for convenience.
-As in \cite[Theorem 7.3]{MR4356699}, we note that the recurrence assumption is weaker than the proper ergodicity assumption in \cite{MR0675419} but the same proof holds for recurrent actions.
+Notice that from Proposition \ref{Prop: difference in dissiptaive and conservative parts}, it follows immediately that a probability measure preserving action $G \curvearrowright (W,\rho)$ is always conservative.
+We now state the following result, essentially due to Schmidt and Walters, \cite[Theorem 2.3]{MR0675419}.
+As in \cite[Theorem 7.3]{AIM21}, we note that the recurrence assumption is weaker than the proper ergodicity assumption in \cite{AIM21} but the same proof holds for recurrent actions.
+We also remark that this result holds as in the references, more generally for locally compact group actions, but we do not need it for this paper.